Privacy Notice

 There are special risks associated with uncovered option writing which expose the investor to potentially significant loss.
 Therefore, this type of strategy may not be suitable for all customers approved for options transactions.

-- The potential loss of uncovered call writing is unlimited.
-The writer of an uncovered call is in an extremely risky position, and may incur large losses if the value of the underlying instrument increases above the exercise price.
+1. The potential loss of uncovered call writing is unlimited.
+The writer of an uncovered call is in an extremely riskyposition, and may incur large losses if the value of the underlying instrument increases above the exercise price.

-- Uncovered option writing is thus suitable only for the knowledgeable investor who understands the risks, has the financial capacity and willingness to incur potentially substantial losses, and has sufficient liquid assets to meet applicable margin requirements.
-In this regard, if the value of the underlying instrument moves against an uncovered writer’s options position, the investor’s broker may request significant additional margin payments.
-If an investor does not make such margin payments, the broker may liquidate stock or options positions in the investor’s account, with little or no prior notice in accordance with the investor’s margin agreement.
+1. Uncovered option writing is thus suitable only for the knowledgeable investor who understands the risks, has the financial capacity and willingness to incur potentially substantial losses, and has sufficient liquid assets to meet applicable margin requirements.
+In this regard, if the value of the underlying instrument moves against an uncovered writer’s options position, the investor’s broker may request significant additional margin If aninvestor does not make such margin payments, the broker may liquidate stock or options positions in the investor’s account, with little or no prior notice in accordance with the investor’s margin agreement.

 Stop Order Disclosure